null

 Classic IT switches were installed at Miele’s Bünde plant in the past.
 They were managed by the IT department.
 This brought several disadvantages at once: The maintenance department staff did not have any access to the switches.
 The switches also do not meet the OT requirements for PROFINET certification, Netload Class (robustness against the network traffic to be processed) and Conformance Class (scope of PROFINET functions).
 At the same time, these switches do not offer any diagnostic functions, such as leakage current measurement.
 These would help with the operation of an OT network.

-"Before any new switches are deployed in a larger enterprise, it’s not just maintenance that needs to be convinced by the hardware," explains Wilhelm Kröger (Fig. 6), team leader for machine and plant technology at the Bünde plant.
 "The support responsibilities of individual production areas also had to be rethought together with IT.
 There are, of course, many requirements such a device needs to meet before we can use it.
 It was a relief for us that we could first borrow a switch from Indu-Sol and test it extensively.
 The tests very quickly showed that the causes of network faults, still unknown at the time, could be made transparent quickly and easily.
 The network experts also developed a firmware add-on to meet Miele’s IT security requirements to enable final deployment."

 Horst Voigt (Fig. 7), key account manager at Indu-Sol, adds: “It is important to us to be able to offer our customers an ideal solution.
 If the client involves us in the decision-making process as well as Miele did, such individual adjustments are easy enough to implement.”